HC: Land Division (Uganda)

 14 June 2019

-Application to amend defence and add counterclaim dismissed for wrong procedure, delay, lack of draft pleadings and prejudice to respondents.
+Application to amend defence and add counterclaim dismissed for wrong procedure, delay, and prejudicial change of cause of action.

 14 June 2019